 We have found a few procedures that have been successful at removing the unwanted odours or tastes and refresh the silicone to stick better in the case of hard water or soap build-up.

 - Try using a rinse agent in your dishwasher to reduce mineral build-up.

 - Coat the dish with a mixture of white vinegar and baking soda using the ratio of 1 tbsp of white vinegar to 2 tbsp of baking soda.
 Allow the coated dish to sit overnight.
 Rinse and dry thoroughly.

 How do I get my bowl/plate to stick?

 - Next dry the surface and press firmly in the centre of the bowl/plate - using either your finger or the tip of the spoon.

 - Then apply the bowl/plate (after pressing down on the bowl/plate including centre and sides) then check the suction.

 - To release simply lift the tab on the suction base.

 - For extra stick you can also try and dribble a few droplets of water on a clean, dry surface for optimum suction.

 To try to remove residue stains, soak in grease cutting dish soap and very hot water and leave to soak.
-Tough stains may need to be left for an hour.
 Next using a non abrasive sponge scrub the stain.
 For those really tough stains we also suggest you try a little bit of baking soda.
-We also suggest that you do not leave your silicone products unwashed for long periods as staining is more likely.
+We also suggest that you do not leave your silicone products unwashed for long periods.